feijaouk/antoniocloud.com/docs/raspberry-pi/raspberry-pi-as-a-router-nat.md

 ---
-title: Raspberry Pi transform to run as as a router and nat device
+title: Transform to run as a router and NAT device
-summary: Raspberry Pi transform to run as as a router and nat device
+summary: Raspberry Pi transform to run as a router and NAT device
 authors:
     - Antonio Feijao UK
 date: 2019-11-21